Skip to content

 ret

-The first six parameters are in RDI, RSI, RDX, RCX, R8, and R9 respectively, and the seventh parameter g ends up on the stack, accessed via [rsp+8] (the call instruction pushed the return address into [rsp], so the first stack parameter requires an 8-byte offset).
-Once we know the ABI rules, reading assembly is like having a map—it's no longer a screen full of gibberish.
+The first six parameters are in RDI, RSI, RDX, RCX, R8, and R9, while the seventh parameter, g, ends up on the stack, accessed via [rsp+8] (the call instruction pushed the return address onto [rsp], so the first stack parameter requires an offset of 8 bytes).
+Once we understand the ABI rules, reading assembly feels like having a map; it's no longer a page full of gibberish.

 A Quick Note on ARM64